DeveloperDunne/Space-Quiz/README.md

 ### Choosing an answer:

 - Once you click the start button you are presented with a question.
-If you are on a desktop as you hover over each potential answer it will change colour.
+If you are on a desktop when you hover over each potential answer it will change colour.

 ![Choosing an answer](./readme-images/hover.webp)